yktoo/yktoo.com/content/blog/posts/0270/index.en.md

 The first lift brings you from the altitude of the valley, **1350 m**, to **2284 m** in about ten minutes of ~~ominous~~ silence.
 {{< imgfig "https://4.bp.blogspot.com/-_6NrsPZYQMQ/Vrd2qmjPJxI/AAAAAAAAlVo/ZhjGxyBv_sE/s1600/20160124_103743.picasaweb.jpg" "Sölden from the cable car." >}}

-This time I switched from skis to snowboard, just as I [planned]({{< relref path="0239" lang="ru" >}}), for the first time in my life.
+This time I switched from skis to snowboard, just as I {{< a "0239" "planned" "ru" >}}, for the first time in my life.
 This resulted in a multitude of new sensations in various parts of my body, mostly arising from their contact with the hard piste.
 Despite the basic training I previously got indoors, I failed even to stand up on that stupid board on the slope.
 Then I stopped trying and went to find a {{< fl "skischule" >}}, which are plenty there.

 After four hours of tumbling downhill with a small group of Dutch I could finally slide on both *toe* and *heel edges*, as well as switch from one to the other.
 We practised on a short stretch of the piste, climbing it up all the time.
 Which proved to be pretty tiresome.
 {{< imgfig "https://3.bp.blogspot.com/-dDJGbAkjwSY/Vrd2qpUu2NI/AAAAAAAAlVo/hXbfU-rohcQ/s1600/20160124_124825.picasaweb.jpg" "Our share of the piste." >}}